jump-dev/JuMP.jl/docs/src/nlp.md

 The syntax accepted in nonlinear expressions is more restricted than the syntax for linear and quadratic expressions.
 We note some important points below.

-- All expressions must be simple scalar operations.
+- With the exception of the splatting syntax discussed below, all expressions must be simple scalar operations.
 You cannot use `dot`, matrix-vector products, vector slices, etc. Translate vector operations into explicit `sum()` operations or use the `AffExpr` plus auxiliary variable trick described below.